 Entering TK and Kindergarten is a big step for families.
 We understand how important it is to make sure your child is set up to succeed.
 In Downey Unified, our goal is simple.
-We want to spark an interest in education which will last your child a lifetime!
+We want to spark an interest in education that will last your child a lifetime!

 Teachers Answer Your Questions